ncnielsen/automatic_adjoint_differentiation/README.md

-An implemenation of Automatic Adjoint Differentiation (AAD) in the programming language Rust.
+An implementation of Automatic Adjoint Differentiation (AAD) in the programming language Rust.

 There are plenty of books on this subject.
 A particularly good book is "Evaluating Derivatives: Principles and Techniques of Algorithmic Differentiation, Second Edition" by authors Andreas Griewank and Andrea Walther (see https://epubs.siam.org/doi/book/10.1137/1.9780898717761)